 Cats are obligate carnivores, which means they must eat meat to survive.
 Cats do not need fruits, vegetables or carbs in their diet, but do require organ.
 Cats thrive on high-protein, high-moisture diets rich in substances found in meat such as amino acids, fatty acids, and other vitamins and minerals.

-Our best options for cats are any of our Dinners blends (meant, bone, organ) or the Cat Cubes which contain additional heart for the added taurine that cats require.
+Our best options for cats are any of our Dinners blends (meat, bone, organ, heart).

 It is generally recommended that you feed between 2% and 4% of your cat’s ideal bodyweight, split into two or three meals a day.